-A person's kindness is an integral part to growing and developing together, much like class.
-If you cannot introduce them to new people, bring them comfortably around friends or family, or go to dinner without them getting irritated with the wait staff, odds are your relationship will be short lived.
+A person’s kindness is an integral part of growing and developing together, much like class.
+If you cannot introduce them to new people, bring them comfortably around friends or family, or go to dinner without them getting irritated with the wait staff, odds are your relationship will be short-lived.

 Being a compassionate, supportive and encouraging person is a huge part of building a solid relationship.
 NOBODY wants a person who is all about themselves.
 Relationships are about two people.
 Plus, who would want to be with someone who did not support them?
 No matter what they look like.